James C. Gibson: Contributions to cricket

 Gibson was a proponent of youth athletics, and established the Gibson Shield, a school cricket tournament that was held annually at the Bourda cricket grounds.
 The competition was intended to promote youth participation in sports.
-In 1940, the Eversham Church of Scotland School won the trophy.
+In 1940, the Eversham Church of Scotland School were the winners of the trophy.

 Freemasonry

 J.C.
 Gibson was initiated into Freemasonry in 1898 as a member of the Ituni Lodge, Lodge No. 2642, located in New Amsterdam, British Guiana.
 The lodge, under the jurisdiction of the United Grand Lodge of England, served as a key social and networking institution during British colonial rule.
 Gibson remained an active member, with lodge records indicating consistent payments and participation from at least 1910 to 1921.

 Personal life

-During his time as deputy manager at Rose Hall, he had a relationship with Hannah Emelia DeCruz, a woman of mixed Dutch, Irish, and Indian descent, who he held in high esteem.
+During his time as manager at Rose Hall, he had a longtime relationship with Hannah Emelia DeCruz, a woman of mixed Dutch, Irish, and Indian descent.
 From this relationship, he had his firstborn child, Walter Henry (1901–1991).

 On July 12, 1905, J. C. married Isabella Gowans Duncan at Carmyllie Parish Church in Scotland.
 The ceremony, officiated by Rev. J.G.
 Lyon, J. C.'s cousin, and assisted by Isabella’s uncle, Rev. W.O.
 Duncan, was reported in the Arbroath Herald on July 20, 1905.

 On January 15, 1940, Isabella Gowans Gibson died in the Port of Spain, Trinidad and Tobago, away from her husband.

 Throughout his life, Gibson formed connections with various influential figures, including Gandhi and the Baron Campbell of Eskan.
 Gandhi was thankful for Gibson, and Gibson supported Gandhi in his activism.
 While Campbell saw Gibson as a “tough man” and a “just ruler”, he also respected him, acknowledging his firm leadership and the impact of his management style.